 Airline Animal Incident Reports

-Since 2005, the U.S. Department of Transportation (“DOT”) has required all U.S. airlines that operate scheduled passenger flights to file monthly reports on pets that died or were lost or injured during transport.
+All U.S. airlines that operate scheduled passenger flights file monthly reports on pets that died or were lost or injured during transport.

 Each airline establishes its own company policy for the proper handling of the animals they transport.
 There are three ways you can transport your pet via the airlines:

 1. Your pet can travel on the plane with you, either in-cabin or in the cargo area.
 In either case, your pet will be considered excess/accompanied baggage and charged accordingly.
 Some airlines no longer offer this option.